General Rules & Regulations

 Grand Prix Finalists will be selected at the discretion of the jury, and may or may not include all Category Champions.
 The jury’s decision is final and cannot be contested.

-The Grand Prix Competition will take place on 19th July 2023.
+The Grand Prix Competition will take place on 31st July 2024 at the Esplanade Concert Hall (venue may be subjected to change).

 Choirs selected for the Grand Prix Competition are required to sing two songs up to a maximum performance time of 10 minutes based on the following criteria: